What are the differences between modern and retro road bicycles?

 WIN Modern bottom bracket for reduced weight and extra stiffness at the cranks.
 In my opinion, if you don’t service your bike and your press fit BB doesn’t creak, that is the ultimate set-up.
 If the pressfit BB on your bike creaks, check out BBinfinite.com.

 Traditionally the retro bike would be fitted with a nice set of flat pedals with toe clips with buckles.
 As I like to ride the Colnago regularly, I decided to fit a set of modern Shimano Ultegra clipless pedals.
 Whilst I do own a set of retro pedals and toe clips, I haven’t used them, I only bought them to complete the bike.
 There are some positives and negatives for both retro and modern pedal designs.
-Clipless pedals are a Win for Modern Bike when riding it, not so much off the bike.
+Clipless pedals are a Win for Modern Bike when riding it, not so much when walking with cleats on your shoes.

 As we all know beauty is in the eye of the beholder thereby subject to opinion.
 For me, the Colnago Master is a show-stopper.
 Those beautiful Campagnolo silver parts, glossy red metallic paint with chrome plated tubes etc. I just love looking at it, the amazing Italian craftsmanship.
 By comparison the Cervelo is a futuristic stealth machine designed to get you from A to B as efficiently and quickly as possible, but it just doesn’t have the same WOW factor.
 Win for Retro Bike.